ateliware/sherclock-extensions/README.md

 If you have any question, refer to it for some basic structure explanations (like the Makefile, and other structure patterns).

+## TODO

+- [ ] Update this readme with safari extension release information
+- [ ] Update this readme with deploy to the play store and safari ext directory

 [tutorial]: http://www.wolfe.id.au/2014/02/01/getting-a-new-node-project-started-with-npm/
 [releases]: https://github.com/kelvinst/sherclock-extensions/releases